mnieber/dodo-commands/doc/tutorial/part_2_local_development_with_docker.rst

 .. tip::

   We could also have added the ``DOCKER_COMPOSE`` section directly to ``config.yaml``.
-It's up to you to decide when parts of the configuration should be moved to a separate file.
+It's up to you to decide when parts of the configuration should be moved to a separate layer file.

 Adding an alias for docker-compose up